 In today’s innovation-based economy, businesses expect you to be prepared with critical thinking and problem solving skills along with the practical knowledge and experience to use these skills.
 Our One-Year MBA Program in Strategic Innovation delivers a curriculum and environment designed to develop leaders to meet these requirements.

-The One-Year MBA program, based out of the URI Feinstein Providence Campus, immerses you in live business environments to analyze problems and provide hands-on learning opportunities with real clients to deliver creative solutions.
+The One-Year MBA program, based out of the URI Feinstein Providence Campus, immerses you in live business environments with real clients to analyze problems and deliver creative solutions.
 Innovation, continuous improvement, and performance are some of the focused topics for our program.
 Integral to the program is a business innovation environment—a learning environment that fosters knowledge acquisition, retention, and practical learning.

-- Detailed Description: One-Year MBA in Strategic Innovation (PDF)
+- Detailed Description: One Year MBA in Strategic Innovation

 The Fall Semester begins with a four-week review of Business Foundations, allowing students to have common knowledge in the basics of business (economics, statistics, accounting, finance, marketing, management, information technology, and supply chain management).
 A series of two-credit classes follow the Foundations, running in two-week increments.
 These courses do not overlap, but rather build upon the knowledge covered in the prior course.
 A one-credit course in Professional Writing, Speaking, and Presenting meets on alternating Fridays throughout the semester.